-- Our behaviour support code was implemented at the beginning of 2021, after an extensive consultation period with staff and the wider community - Our philosophy is to understand the reasons behind the behaviours to empower students to navigate life successfully - Our approach is student-centred, incorporating natural justice and restorative practice - A common language has been developed to discuss behaviour with students, based on the Play is the Way life rafts, so that expectations and transparent and consistent - Students are supported to take responsibility for their actions and provided with an opportunity to change before more formal consequences are implemented
+- Our behaviour support code and policy were updated at the beginning of 2023, after consultation with staff and the wider community in line with the Department for Education policy. - Our philosophy is to understand the reasons behind the behaviours to empower students to navigate life successfully. - Our approach is student-centred, incorporating natural justice and restorative practice. - A common language has been developed to discuss behaviour with students, based on the zones of regulation which can be found throughout the school. - Students are supported to take responsibility for their actions and provided with an opportunity to change behaviours before more formal consequences are implemented.